afoxinsocks/foxie-clock/ELECTRONICS.md

 ## Step 12

-Trim the excess height of the button leads. **NOTE:** It is not important to get them flush.
+Trim the excess height of the button leads.
+**NOTE:** It is not important to get them flush.
 They just to be trimmed to be about the same height as the LEDs, so that the lid sits correctly inside the case.
+**NOTE:** It's a good idea to reflow the solder on these joints after being trimmed.

 ![](/images/assembly_step12a.jpg)
 ![](/images/assembly_step12b.jpg)